e-Luksch/org.openhab.binding.homeconnect/addons/binding/org.openhab.binding.homeconnect/README.md

 ### Devices

-Currently dishwashers and ovens are supported.
+Currently dishwashers,washing machines and ovens are supported.

 ## Discovery